 How can you best help a troubled child in your agency?
 How can you work more effectively with your colleagues?
 How can you use your understanding to support others in their role with adolescents?
 How can you make your organisations for adults more therapeutic?
-Our Foundation Degree offers a theoretical understanding and practical grounding in emotionally aware and therapeutic work with children, adolescents, and adults, whatever your role.
+Our Foundation Degree, comprising of one afternoon of teaching a week, offers a theoretical understanding and practical grounding in emotionally aware and therapeutic work with children, adolescents, and adults, whatever your role.

 Using a psychodynamic framework, you develop a thorough understanding of the dynamics within and around both troubled children and the adults who are trying to help them learn.
 We also equip you with an awareness of the wider dimension of organisational dynamics, to ensure that you become an effective and perceptive member of your staff team.

 You also have the opportunity to develop your insight as a reflective practitioner.
 We combine theoretical seminars and practical workshops on campus with a degree of work-place learning, to ensure that your understanding of the material covered is comprehensive.

 After finishing this Foundation Degree, you are able to take a one year course to complete your BA.

 What sets our teaching team apart is that each one blends clinical experience and expertise in their field with the academic rigour for which the Department of Psychosocial and Psychoanalytic Studies has such a reputation.
 You will be taught by lecturers who have years of experience working directly with troubled individuals and groups in specialist settings.
 This means they can draw upon not only the enduring academic tradition and the latest research in the field of psychoanalytic studies but also upon years of clinical experience as teachers, psychotherapists, and therapeutic community practitioners.